|On this page|

 Point Intersection Normal

 Ray point normals gets value of collision normals at points of intersection.
 These are the surface normals and not interpolated point normals.
-If you want the interpolated point normals, you will need to turn on Get Point Attributes and specify the N attribute.
+If you want the interpolated point normals, you will need to turn on Import Attributes from Hits and specify the N attribute.
 In that case, this option will have no effect.

 Point Intersection Distance